geoschem/geos-chem/.github/ISSUE_TEMPLATE/report-a-bug-or-technical-issue.md

 ---

+# Report a GEOS-Chem bug or technical issue

 ## Describe the bug
 Include a clear and concise description of the bug or issue that you have encountered.